citrusbolt/pokeheliodor/README.md

     * The Game Boy Kid in the Cove Lily Motel has an e-Card to scan, allowing an e-Card berry to be obtained without having access to an e-Reader.
   * The Eon Ticket can be obtained, but the event text is slightly garbled.
     * The Eon Ticket can also be obtained during normal gameplay after defeating the Elite Four for the first time.
-  * e-Card trainers will be saved, but can not actually be found to battle.
+  * Rusby/Sapphire e-Card trainers can be battled in Sootopolis.
 * The Pokémon summary screen now shows correct information for all locations in Pokémon Ruby, Pokémon Sapphire, Pokémon Colosseum, Pokémon XD: Gale of Darkness, as well as [***Pokémon CrystalDust***](https://github.com/Sierraffinity/CrystalDust).
 * Breeding mechanics have been changed.
   * Both parents can now pass down Nature and moves.